luozhonghai/FlashSkyBlog/README.md

 2014-5-10
 1. create ruby on rails project of the blog.
 2. implement comment post and basic form validation.
 3. move previous css/js/jpg/html files to "design" folder for future use, and copy some files to  corresponding sub-folders in "app/asset".

+2014-5-16
+1. create "post" action in blog_controller and corresponding html/css , integrate "markitup " text editor to implement post a new article.
+2. create "gallery" and "album" action in blog_controller and corresponding html/css , now blog can upload picture,  view snap shot and view pictures by sequence in album when click a certain picture.